I am a professional writer who enjoys researching various topics, including personal and small business finance, entertainment, and health.

-Taxes: When Your Dependent Child Receives SSI Disability
+How to File When Your Child Receives SSI Benefits

 Figuring out how to calculate your taxes can be very challenging, even with the help of a tax professional.
 If your dependent child collects unearned income from government benefits such as Supplemental Security Income (SSI), figuring out what to claim on your tax return may be even more confusing.
 Fortunately, the Social Security Administration and the Internal Revenue Service have gone to great lengths to set up simple guidelines that help you file your taxes when your child receives SSI disability benefits.